olilarkin/awesome-musicdsp/README.md

 - [Desmos](https://www.desmos.com) - This is an awesome online graphing calculator.
 Check out some interactive Casio CZ waveforms that I made [saw](https://www.desmos.com/calculator/te4bzpvav3) [square](https://www.desmos.com/calculator/mclynvox0h) [reso1](https://www.desmos.com/calculator/6659cif7oa)
 - [Coliru](http://coliru.stacked-crooked.com/) - This is an online interactive C++ compiler, which can be a very nice and quick way to test out a particular feature of the language, without having to build a binary.
 - [Compiler Explorer](https://godbolt.org/) - Compiler explorer is a great tool for checking the assembly code that different compilers will produce.
+- [FAUST Editor](http://faust.grame.fr/editor/) - This is an online FAUST IDE and compiler, that lets you test FAUST code with webaudio.
+You can then tell it to output a zip file with a binary for your preferred platform.
+This saves you all the trouble of installing FAUST and its dependencies on your local machine.

 ## Places
 Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of geeky stuff...